scottbrown/dockerfiles/shellcheck/README.md

   scottbrown/shellcheck "*.sh"
 ```

 That's a lot to type.
-Instead of wrecking your fingers, make a script
+Instead of wrecking your fingers, make a shell
-called `shellcheck` that sits on your `PATH` so you can simply type
+alias so you can simply type shellcheck within any directory you want
-`shellcheck` within any directory you want to test your shell scripts.
+to test your shell scripts.

 ```
 # in ~/.bashrc
 alias shellcheck='docker run -it --rm -v "$(pwd)":"/host/${PWD##*/}" -w "/host/${PWD##*/}" --name=shellcheck scottbrown/shellcheck "$@"'
 ```

+Now you can do `shellcheck test.sh` and it will check your shell script.
+Awesome sauce!